 A lot of yards have a patio section and a planted section.
 In some cases, this makes sense, but in a lot of cases it can be very attractive to have a planted patio.
 This can be done by having planters or pots that go well with the style of patio.

 However, a unique idea for planting a patio is to actually intersperse the paving materials and plants in some places.
 A few options include:

 Planting groundcover between widely-spaced paving stones, bricks or tiles.

-Incorporating squares with hardy plants into the pattern of paving material.
+Incorporating squares with hardy native plants into the pattern of paving material.

 Defining walkways and sections of patio with planted areas.